FedericoBruzzone/ouroboros/README.md

 ## Benchmarking with llvm-test-suite

-> [!WARNING]
-> The benchmarking setup is specifically for the LLVM `TailRecursionElimination` pass provided in this repository.
-If you are using a different pass, you will need to modify the `benchmark.sh` script accordingly.

 The `benchmarking` directory contains scripts and documentation (its [README.md](benchmarking/README.md) file) for benchmarking the `TailRecursionElimination` LLVM pass using the `llvm-test-suite`.